 - A. The City shall maintain a Capital Development Fund #333 to provide funding for the six-year Capital Facilities Plan, less proprietary fund projects as defined by Chapter 3.50 LMC.
 The use of any funds within the Capital Development Fund shall be as defined by the Lynnwood Municipal Code.
-Once the policy target for General Fund reserves is achieved [see Reserves above] the City shall set aside at least \$1.1 million per year for capital development (an amount equivalent to the savings to the City generated by the public vote annexing city into the Sno-Isle Library District). - B. Contributions to development funds shall be made from available funds as identified during the biennial budget process or the mid-biennial budget modification.
+Once the policy target for General Fund reserves is achieved in the financial forecast [see Reserves and Financial Forecast above] the City shall set aside at least \$1.1 million per year for capital development. - B. Contributions to development funds shall be made from available funds as identified during the biennial budget process or the mid-biennial budget modification.
 The Finance Director shall make a recommendation to the Council with regard to transfers to reserve funds as a part of that report.
 The Council, by motion (and amending the budget by ordinance as necessary) shall authorize the transfers as the Council shall determine to be appropriate at that time.